asamat/shinchan/README.md

 Installation
 ============
-You can potentially have only one node which serves as the<\br>
+You can potentially have only one node which serves as the<br />
 work server, monitoring server, mongo server, smtp server

 pip install shinchan (Work Server)